Academic Progress Policy

 Graduate students enrolled at the University of Washington are required to maintain satisfactory academic progress towards their degree.
-CSS graduate students must meet the following minimum requirement for satisfactory academic progress:
+E&M graduate students must meet the following minimum requirement for satisfactory academic progress:

 - a minimum 2.7 GPA in each graded course used toward requirements

 - maintaining both a cumulative and quarterly GPA of 3.0 or higher,

 - completing the degree program of study within six years of first enrolling in any degree requirements

 - when enrolled in thesis credits: earning an “N” grade each quarter the thesis work is continuing satisfactorily to another quarter

 The following steps outline the process in which a student fails to meet any/all of the above guidelines:

 Stage 1: Lack of Satisfactory Academic Progress Warning

 The intention of the Academic Progress Warning is to formally notify a student that they are failing to meet established minimum progress guidelines, and set forth clear expectations on how to remove themselves from program warning status.
 Students will receive an official warning from the E&M Graduate Program Coordinator that they are in violation of the Academic Progress Policy.
 All official warnings will include clear instructions of expectations for academic progress, and outline the expected steps they will need to take to correct all deficiencies.